CarlosMartinez-USDA/json-to-xml/ReadMe.md

  -  See screenshot below
 <a href="https://ibb.co/BrZ0kQ5"><img src="https://i.ibb.co/fnpjJyz/random-station-id.png" alt="random-station-id" border="0"></a>
 # Usage of Identifiers
-The primary identifiers found in the Treesearch metadata are: access https://www.loc.gov/standards/mods/userguide/location.html#url
+The primary identifiers found in the Treesearch metadata are: doi, product_id, and treesearch_pub_id.
+From these location elements to the surrogate record and the resource itself are built to provide access.
+## access
+https://www.loc.gov/standards/mods/userguide/location.html#url

 Definition - Indicates the type of resource that the user will access when following the URL link.